tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 4 - Root Locus Techniques and Design.md

 ![](Attachments/Pasted%20image%2020240314203334.png)

 ## Properties of the Root Locus
-Using the properties of the root locus we can sketch the root locus for higher order systems without
+Using the properties of the root locus we can sketch the root locus for higher order systems without having top